 The legend is the portion of the map, also known as a "map key," that tells you how to read a map's details.
 Roads, buildings, waterways, glaciers, open versus forested terrain, and other features will be described in detail in the map legend.
-Generally, waterways are marked out in blue on topographic maps, while roads are marked out in black or brown.
+Generally, waterways are marked out in blue on topographic maps, while roads are marked out in black.

-Check out this article on How To Read Topographic Maps from the USDA.
+For more information, visit How To Read Topographic Maps from the USGS.